ZlomenyMesic/Bomberman/README.md

 You can install this game easily with my [installer](https://github.com/ZlomenyMesic/Bomberman/blob/main/BombermanSetup.msi).
 The game needs an installer because it consists of many .dll files, images and audio files.
-All textures and sound effects can be found [here](https://github.com/ZlomenyMesic/Bomberman/blob/main/files/content), and the source code can be found [here](https://github.com/ZlomenyMesic/Bomberman/blob/main/files/code)
+All textures and sound effects can be found [here](https://github.com/ZlomenyMesic/Bomberman/blob/main/files/content), and the source code can be found [here](https://github.com/ZlomenyMesic/Bomberman/blob/main/files/code).
+If the installer doesn't work, right click the file, go to Properties, click the Unblock button and click OK or Apply.